NAThompson/DifferentiableRaytracing/README.md

 Gaussian curvature of torus computed using the curvature filter in Paraview.
 Artifacts from the triangle mesh are clearly visible and the curvature is incorrect everywhere.

 ---

+## Implicit equations are "easy" to render

+Well, relatively easy.
+But many interesting objects, such as Beziers and B-splines are parametric surfaces.

+Let's focus on those.

+---